• Skip to main content

 5. Once the dough comes together, add the cinnamon, gently mix.
 I like to add this in the end to see swirls of the spice throughout the dough.

-6. Sprinkle a couple of tablespoons of flour onto the cookie tray that is lined with parchment.
+6. Sprinkle a heavy dusting of flour onto the cookie tray that is lined with parchment.
 Carefully dump out the bowl onto the tray and gently form the dough into a log.
 The dough will be slightly sticky and soft, so add more flour as needed to form the shape.

 8. Using your hand, gently shape the edges so that they are straight.